Sihoiba/JH_MoreExaltedPerks/README.md

 * BLINDING - Melee enemies only.
 Enemies inflict BLINDED status on hit.
 * CRITRESIST - Reduces incoming crit chance by 100%.
 * DODGE - Formers only.
 Gains slithering like effect.
-* DRAINING - TODO - Drains player resource on hit
+* DRAINING - Drains player resource on hit
 * EMPOWERED - TODO - Increases damage and speed by 10% every few turns
 * GATEKEEPER - TODO - Locks level exits until killed.
 * PHASING - Enemies in sight periodically teleport to a new nearby location